 As promised (in the previous entry), here are the pictures from the 2005 Mac Expo.
 I didn’t take a huge number and some of them turned out a little blurred.
 I guess I needed that digital camera magazine subscription afterall!

+Texarkana to New Orleans is roughly a 420 mile journey which should take (according to mapquest.com) 7 and a half hours.
 Lori and I left the kids with her family and did the journey on our own.
 Although quite a lot of the tourist attractions in New Orleans are the kind of thing that they’d… Continue reading Going to New Orleans

 Went back to Maplin Electronics yesterday and got an Mapower enclosure.
 It’s new so isn’t in the catalogue yet but it has an Oxford 911 chipset for the firewire side of things.
 It works with the mac just fine and even lets you boot from it using Alt to select a boot disk.

 We went off down to London on Saturday to see the grand opening of the new Apple Store on Regent Street.
 Unfortunately some people had been queuing for a day or two like this person (check their entries for November 19th-20th 2004).
 The queue was absolutely huge by 10am so we decided to skip waiting… Continue reading Apple Store, Regent Street, Grand Opening